AmineDjuric/Car-simulation-Brussels-/README.md

     --volume="/etc/sudoers.d:/etc/sudoers.d:ro" \
     --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
     amine/sumo \
     /bin/bash
 ```

-3. The simulation of the area next the port of Brussels is already set and will start automatically (init.sh) after you launch the command of point (2.)
+3. For the simulation of Brussels which is already ready:
+Go to `/usr/bin/amine` and execute the command: `sumo-gui map.sumo.cfg` on the map you want

-4. If you want to run the simulation you can also type `sumo` or `sumo-gui` if you just want to launch the application.
+4. Execute `sumo` or `sumo-gui` if you just want to launch the application.

 ## Useful commands :